The Science Behind How Regenerative Farming Impacts Herb Potency

 - Active compound analysis (ideal but not always standard)

 These tests confirm the herb is safe, but they don't necessarily confirm it's potent.
 That's where active compound testing becomes valuable.
-For example, knowing your ashwagandha has been tested for withanolide content, or your kava for kavalactone percentages, gives you confidence the herb will actually deliver therapeutic effects.

 Harvest Timing and Processing Methods

 Processing matters too.
-Herbs can be destroyed by excessive heat, over-drying, or poor storage.
 Look for suppliers who:

 - Harvest at optimal times for active compound concentration